Crimes for Battery in Pinellas County

 • intentionally causes bodily harm to another person.

 Most people are surprised to learn that any intentional touching, no matter how slight, might be sufficient to constitute a simple battery.
+For this reason, the force used in the commission of a battery need not be enough to cause injury because only nominal contact is required.

 Attorney for Battery Crimes in Pinellas County, FL

 After an arrest for a crime of violence in Pinellas County, FL, contact an experienced criminal defense attorney at Sammis Law Firm.
+We represent clients on a variety of battery charges, including simple battery, domestic battery, and felony battery charges.

-We can help you assert the best defense including self-defense, defense of others, or defense of property.
+We can help you assert the best defense, including self-defense, defense of others, or defense of property.
 Read more about the investigation and prosecution of domestic battery crimes in Pinellas County, FL.

 Call 727-210-7004.